KanaDvfu/Yet-Another-Mod-1.19/README.md

 ###### https://modrinth.com/mod/fabric-api

 ## Optional Optimization
-All extra stuff is located in run/mods.
-It only includes optimization mods for better work and test on potato-calculator.
+All extra stuff is located in mods.
+It only includes optimization mods for better work and test on potato-calculators.